tmst/ZodbDemo/DOCUMENTATION/UpgradeGrokWithCrom.md

 Grok is a framework: each piece needs the other pieces.
 In contrast,  Cromlech is a library, the pieces are quite separate.
 I would not have thought it possible.

-I do not know as much about the Master branch of Cromlech.
-I am just about to dig into it.
-It is still in
-Python 2, but is quite grok compatible.

 I see two  ways of using Cromlech to upgrade Grok.